Annedrew/Web-App/README.md

 # Web Blog
-This is a blog website.
-After login, users can enter their profile, or post, update, or delete their post.
-In addition, users can filter posts of one user by clicking the name of the user.
+This is a blog website with the functionality below:
+- After logging in, users can access their profiles
+- Users can update their information, such as email address or password.
+- Users can browse, create, update, or delete posts.
+- Users can filter posts by clicking on a username to view posts from a specific user.